 There are several truchas in Cartago.
 Just search “trucha Cartago” on Google maps to find one close to where you plan on visiting.

 Check out an amazing church: Basilica de Nuestra Senora de Los Angeles is an interesting place to visit not just for its beautiful architecture but also for the story surrounding it.
 You can read more about the history here.

 Farm Stay Finca Agropecuaria: This place is located in the town of Orosi.
 The family that runs this spot are amazing and I guarantee you will feel right at home here.
-For about $45 a night you can stay in a large basic room.
 Breakfast is not included, but they do provide meals here for a fair price.

 – Don’t forget that parts of Cartago are at a very high elevation.
 Just prepare yourself and take it slow.

 – Although it may be warm in other parts of the country, at higher elevations in Cartago it can be a bit cool.
 Definitely, pack at minimum a light sweater.